tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ## A re-explanation of MERS

 ​
-For those who are interested, let's start by recapping how MERS rankings are calculated.
-Those who could do without the detail are welcome to skip to "An examination of MERS".
+Let's start by recapping how MERS rankings are calculated.
 ​

-### MERS results
+### Base ranks

 ​
 In MERS, your performance at each tournament is recorded as a value between 0 and 1000.